Wydawnictwo Avia Artis - ebooki

 -

-“Moon-Face & Other Stories” is a book by Jack London, an American novelist.
+“The Strength of the Strong” is a book by Jack London, an American novelist.
 A pioneer of commercial fiction and an innovator in the genre that would later become known as science fiction.
-Moon-Face & Other Stories is a series of short stories by Jack London.
-It consists of eight moving and thrilling stories such as:
+The Strength of the Strong is a series of short stories by Jack London.
+It consists of seven moving and thrilling stories such as: The S-

 - ePub + Mobi 12 pkt